SpatialTranscriptomicsResearch/st_spot_detector/README.md

 ## Usage

+We recommend to use Firefox as Chrome may present some memory issues for large images.
 If you want to use deploy the ST Spot detector locally on your computer you can use this [singularity](https://github.com/SpatialTranscriptomicsResearch/st_spot_detector_singularity) container.
 Otherwise follow the deployment instructions below.